buckethead1986/cognizable/README.md

 A user logs in, selects a difficulty, and starts playing a game.

 When all cards have been matched, the game ends, and total turns are displayed.
-If the total turns are less a high score on the leaderboard, it gets updated (one high score per player).
+If the total turns are less than a high score on the leaderboard, it gets updated (one high score per player).

 ## Layout / Design